Former Nazi concentration camp guard convicted in one of last Holocaust trials

 Dey’s defense had sought an acquittal, citing his age and the juvenile court setting.
 The defense also tried to cast doubt on the trial’s legitimacy, as it took place decades after authorities first became aware of Dey’s past.

-Authorities attributed the timing to changes in recent years in the legal basis of what counts as sufficient evidence for charges of murder and abetting murder in German courts, which in turn have made it easier to sentence former Nazi criminals.
+Authorities attributed the timing to changes in recent years in the legal basis of what counts as sufficient evidence for charges of murder and abetting murder in German courts, which have made it easier to prosecute former Nazi criminals.

 Before 2011, German courts had to present specific evidence connecting a former Nazi officer or guard with the death of one or more individuals.
 The 2011 conviction of John Demjanjuk, a former guard at the Sobibor death camp in Nazi-occupied Poland, set a different legal precedent.
 The court convicted Demjanjuk on the basis of the broader evidence that he worked at a Nazi death camp.
 (Demjanjuk, an American citizen, died before his appeal could be heard.)

 Another case, in 2016, confirmed this legal framework, after a German court found former Auschwitz guard Oskar Gröning guilty of being an accomplice in the murder of about 300,000 Hungarian Jews.
-Gröning’s appeal also was rejected.
+Gröning’s appeal was rejected.

 Since then, there has been a surge in investigations and charges against former Nazi guards and officers.
 According to a special office investigating Nazi crimes, there are 14 ongoing investigations into crimes committed in concentration camps.
 The rush by authorities to reexamine old files comes amid rising concern over anti-Semitism in Europe and as the last of the World War II generation passes away.